-- 31. Microleakage is caused by:
+- 31. What causes microleakage?

-- a. a poorly placed restoration
+- a.
+A poorly placed restoration

-- b. a fracture within a restoration
+- b.
+A fracture within a restoration

-- c. expansion and contraction of a restoration
+- c.
+Expansion and contraction of a restoration

-d.
+- d.
 All of the above could cause microleakage.

 The space between the walls of the preparation and the preparation is called the interface.
 If the interface is not sealed, fluids and microorganisms can penetrate between the tooth surface and the restorative material.
 This seepage of harmful materials, or microleakage, results in tooth sensitivity, recurrent decay, and marginal staining.